aws-amplify/amplify-ios-maplibre/README.md

 The AmplifyMapLibreAdapter is a library that combines the Amplify Geo category and the MapLibre SDK.

 - Registers a custom URL protocol with MapLibre that intercepts and signs calls to AWS Location endpoints.
-This registration occers automatically the first time AmplifyMapLibreAdapter is used to create a map.
+This registration occurs automatically the first time AmplifyMapLibreAdapter is used to create a map.

 - Brokers communication between Amplify and MapLibre by providing functions and extensions that simplify using Amplify Geo with MapLibre.